Click on the link above to view our full newsletter on Child Hunger

 Alleviating Child Hunger

 WCCF has identified child hunger as an issue that impacts hundreds of children and their ability to learn.
 Nationwide, there are about 50 million people who don’t know where their next meal will come from, amounting to one in six Americans.
-This impacts children tremendously, with one in five children experiencing hunger.
-Colorado’s children are not immune to this issue, and nearly 60 percent of Colorado teachers report that they have students who regularly come to school hungry.
+This impacts children right here in Colorado – with estimates of 1 in 5 children not knowing when or where they will get their next meal.
+Nearly 60 percent of Colorado teachers report that they have students who regularly come to school hungry.
 Studies show that when children are not receiving proper nutrition, they fall behind and stay behind their peers.
 Students have difficulty focusing, causing for lost instruction time within the classroom.

 To keep updated on WCCF’s work on child hunger, subscribe below.